Makruh: Examples

 Some of the examples of something considered makruh are the use of a great amount of water when performing ritual purifications known as the wudu (partial ablution, or abdest) and ghusl (full ablution) or the consumption of garlic before attending the mosque or socializing with others.

 An example of a food which is considered makruh for Muslims of the Hanafi school is prawns (but only for the Hanafi school).
+Hanafis believe in refraining from consuming prawns and therefore choose to eat something else if possible.
 There are, however, shared attitudes within the Hanafi school of whether shrimp are considered water game and are thereby halal.
-Hanafis believe in refraining from it and in eating something else if possible.

 An example in regards to clothing that is considered makruh is wearing garments below the ankle.
 However, debate among scholars, particularly of the Maliki school, has led to some considering it haram while others maintain it is makruh.

 While the wearing of silk garments and gold jewelry by men is considered haram in all other schools, the Hanafi school considers it makruh tahrimi due to doubt in the chain of narration and authenticity of the Hadith in which this evidence is sourced.

 Another example of makruh tahrimi is making an offer to buy something that has an offer already placed by another person.
 Similarly to the rule on men and silk garments, the Hanafi school considers it makruh tahrimi since the Hadith in which the evidence is found has some doubt to the chain of narration.

-Other examples of makruh acts in Islam include swearing, talking while taking ablutions for prayer, and slaughtering an animal for food where other animals of its kind can see it.
+Other examples of makruh acts in Islam include talking while taking ablutions for prayer and slaughtering an animal for food where other animals of its kind can see it.